ABOUT OUR CAMPAIGN

 Foster care reform itself is such an under-represented issue and the lack of awareness around the racial injustice continues to reside in the child welfare system is more prevalent than ever.
 We need real, structural change now and it's important to hold our system accountable for their actions.
 The Nurture Foundation is committed to combatting racism in the foster care system by fundraising for Children's Rights, a nonprofit that for years has been advocating for equity in the foster care system via legal action.
 They are the only organization in the United States dedicated solely to turning dangerous child welfare systems into safe havens for kids in need.
-Below is an excerpt from their website regarding foster care reform:

 By donating to our fundraiser, you are instantly making a positive impact on the lives of foster children.
 With your donation, the world is not only a step closer to bringing more families together, but you have made the world a brighter place.
 From the bottom of our hearts, we are so grateful to have you support our campaign and help make the dreams of children of all ages more attainable.
-Thank you so much!

 Visit this link to learn more:

 The Nurture Foundation is a youth-run community organization committed to advancing the welfare of women, children, and families living in impoverished communities.
 It is our mission to ensure that quality healthcare is accessible to all people of all backgrounds.
 You can learn more about our foundation & what we stand for by clicking the website below:

 Does The Nurture Foundation receive any profit from this fundraiser?

 No, we do not.
 We are a community organization, not a nonprofit, so we raise awareness on issues important to us and fundraise for nonprofits we believe serve in the best interests of their community.
 All funds from this fundraiser directly go towards Children's Rights; nothing comes to us.

 How do we know the money we donate will go towards Children's Rights?